-The confidential contact information provided by the student will be accessible only to authorized campus personnel, including law enforcement officials in connection with a missing person investigation.
+The Confidential Contact information provided by the student will be accessible only to authorized campus personnel, and may not be disclosed, except to law enforcement personnel in furtherance of a missing person investigation.

-If an unemancipated student under 18 years of age is determined missing, the student's custodial parent or guardian will be notified within 24 hours, in addition to the confidential contact person.
+If an in-emancipated student under 18 years of age is determined missing, the student's custodial parent or guardian must also be notified within 24 hours, in addition to the designated Confidential Contact.